-Since it is easy to get to, not far from the road, it is always the first place to visit, and also the place which tends to stay in the memory when Cappadocia is referred to.
-Here, churches generally consist of three naves, and mostly date from the 9th century and after.
-The earli- est church in the district was built in the 1st century.
+Since it is easy to get to, not far from the road, Goreme is always the first place to visit, and also the place which tends to stay in the memory when Cappadocia is referred to.
+Here, in Goreme, churches generally consist of three naves, and mostly date from the 9th century and after.
+The earliest church in the district was built in the 1st century.
 After the iconoclastic period, the walls of this church were decorated with scenes from the scriptures.

-This has six storeys.
-The third storey contains a cruciform chapel with cross-vaulting, which is decorated with red designs.
+This has six floors.
+The third floor contains a cruciform chapel with cross-vaulting, which is decorated with red designs.

-On the forth and fifth storeys can be seen the mill-stones used in the event of attack.
+On the fourth and fifth floors can be seen the mill-stones used in the event of an attack.
 Opposite this is a monastery with the same plan.
 Soon after this one comes on the Elmali Church.